-California law (AB 205) requires all California employers to offer the same health care benefits to employees with registered domestic partners that are offered to spouses or dependents of employees.
-In 2015, the United States Supreme Court ruled in favor of same-sex marriage nationwide and these individuals will be treated as married for federal tax purposes.
+California law (AB 205) requires all California employers to offer the same healthcare benefits to employees with registered domestic partners that are offered to spouses or dependents.
+In 2015, the United States Supreme Court ruled that couples in same-sex marriages will be treated as heterosexual married for federal tax purposes.
 Premiums paid for same-sex spouse health insurance coverage by legally married same-sex couples are considered pre-tax and excludable from income.
-Same-sex married couples must file either married or married filing separately for California tax returns.
+Same sex married couples must file either married or married filing separately for California tax returns.